St. Luke’s church building is a beautiful place to be married. If you are considering being married in our – church, some conditions apply.

 The following are considerations for both members and non-members:

-The couple will be required to take a marriage preparation course.
+- The couple will be required to take a marriage preparation course.
 The one I refer people to is done through Family Services of Central Alberta.
-They have several course opportunities throughout the winter and spring, and it would involve a commitment of a Friday evening and Saturday (all day).
-The cost of the course is currently $195 per couple.
+They have several course opportunities throughout the winter and spring, and it would normally involve a commitment of a Friday evening and Saturday (all day).
+The cost of the course is $210 per couple.
 The sooner you register, the better the choices for dates.
-You can can go directly to the course information page using this link: Beginnings Marriage Preparation
+You can can go directly to the course information page using this link: Beginnings

-There is seating for approxiamately 150 in the church.
+- There is seating for approximately 150 in the church.
 This is determined by the fire department, not us.

 - I do not have authority to preside at same-sex weddings.